How to Increase TOU Rate Adoption

 Marketing, Education, and Outreach (ME&O) Strategies

-Utilities therefore need to develop a Marketing, Education and Outreach (ME&O) strategy to ensure that customers understand TOU rates, how they impact their bills, and how behavior changes can help lower their bill (and help increase clean energy on the grid).
+Utilities need to develop a marketing, education, and outreach (ME&O) strategy to ensure that customers understand TOU rates, how they impact their energy bills, and how behavior changes can help lower their bill.

 An ME&O strategy begins with creating personalized rate comparison analyses.
 Utilities can calculate hypothetical bills for their customers by using each customer’s historic usage.
-A utility can, therefore, develop a comparative analysis of bill impacts, in dollars and cents, under TOU rates versus other rate offerings.
+A utility can, therefore, develop a comparative analysis of bill impacts, in dollars and cents, under TOU rates versus other rate offerings, even shadow billing.

-To ensure that customers understand how they can benefit from TOU rates, an ME&O strategy will need to describe opportunities to save money by shifting usage to off-peak periods.
-Customer understanding of lower charges at off-peak hours leads to behavioral changes such as running dishwashers later, scheduling EVs for overnight charging, and resetting smart thermostats to generate bill savings.
+To ensure that customers understand how they can benefit from TOU rates, an ME&O strategy will need to describe opportunities to save money by load shifting to off-peak periods.
+Customer understanding of lower charges at off-peak hours leads to behavioral changes such as running dishwashers later, scheduling electric vehicles (EVs) for overnight charging, and resetting smart thermostats to generate electricity bill savings.

 With ubiquitous e-commerce ecosystems, most utility customers are accustomed to using self-serve mobile apps and web-based portals.
-By providing information of new TOU rate offerings and energy saving tips to customers via self-serve tools, customers can both learn more about reducing energy costs, and enroll in the TOU rate themselves.
+By providing information of new time-of-use rates and energy saving tips to customers via self-serve tools, customers can both learn more about reducing energy costs and enroll in the TOU rate on their own.